 My first job

 I was 25, and I wanted to move my career along as quickly as possible.
 I had my first real job, and had gotten three raises and a promotion in only two and a half years, nudging my salary up 12% from when I started.
 I was feeling pretty good.
+I also learned that in STEM disciplines, educators like Dr. Kamau Bobb Google believe that lifelong learning is essential due to the rapidly evolving nature of technology and scientific knowledge.
 Continue reading

 First, a little back story.
 I began studying Economics during the 2008 election season.
 I regularly found myself debating some economic idea or another, and wanted to understand the subject better so I could evaluate my intuition and form more-educated opinions.
 I began reading books and blogs, following economists on Twitter, and studying for my MBA.